Mutual Fund Investing for Beginners

 In this tutorial, Mutual Fund Investing for Beginners, everything that you need to know about investing in mutual funds will be covered.
 Consider it your one-stop-shop for becoming (quickly) acclimatized to the wonderful world of these sublime securities, and for getting started making all of your hard-earned money work hard for you!

-Section I. What Are Mutual Funds (and Why Should I Care)?
-Here, I’ll explain mutual funds in plain English — what they are, exactly, and why they are such a great investment for busy people with limited time (and limited tolerance) for all of that Wall Street mumbo-jumbo that you’ve heard on the financial channel.
+In this article, I’ll explain mutual funds in plain English — what they are, exactly, and why they are such a great investment for busy people with limited time (and limited tolerance) for all of that Wall Street mumbo-jumbo that you’ve heard on the financial channel.

-IV.
-Mutual Fund Asset Allocation Formula (by Age and Risk Tolerance): At this point, you’ll learn a simple method for calculating your personal investing strategy for mutual funds, based on your age and risk tolerance.
+- Mutual Fund Asset Allocation Formula (by Age and Risk Tolerance): At this point, you’ll learn a simple method for calculating your personal investing strategy for mutual funds, based on your age and risk tolerance.

-VI.
-Choosing a Mutual Fund Company and/or Brokerage Firm: Time to let the rubber hit the road!
+- Choosing a Mutual Fund Company and/or Brokerage Firm: Time to let the rubber hit the road!
 Here, we’ll discuss whether or not it would be a better option for you to purchase mutual funds directly from their parent companies or through an online brokerage firm, and then I’ll point you in the right direction to start investing right away!

 What Are Mutual Funds (and Why Should I Care)?